foxmask/django-th/CONTRIBUTING.md

 ## New Feature

+check the wiki page https://github.com/foxmask/django-th/wiki to see if this one is on the roadmap

 :bulb: open an [issue](https://github.com/foxmask/django-th/issues/new ) to ask this feature, thus we will check if this one will match the main line of the project.

 ## New Module

+check the wiki page https://github.com/foxmask/django-th/wiki to see if this one is on the roadmap

 :package: To create a new module you can [read the complet guide](http://trigger-happy.readthedocs.org/en/latest/new_module.html) which describes the few thing to do.

 Quick start :